N3 (South Africa): Tolls

 Most of the road is only usable upon the payment of toll.
 There are toll plazas at Mariannhill (Pinetown), Mooi River, Tugela (Ladysmith), Wilge (Villiers) and De Hoek (Heidelberg).
 As mentioned above, most of the toll plazas can be avoided by using the R103.

 A sixth toll plaza would have been constructed south of Warden when the De Beer's bypass (mentioned above) would have been built.

-Open road tolling of the northernmost part of the N3, from Black Reef Road (Old Barn Interchange; R554) to Buccleuch Interchange (N1 Interchange) in Gauteng, came into effect from December 2013 as the e-toll system.
-There are a number of electronic toll gantries located on this stretch, which each have their own prices charged to each type of vehicle (labelled on road signage as one approaches each gantry).
+Open road tolling of the northernmost part of the N3 in Gauteng, from the Heidelberg Road (R554) interchange in Alberton to the Buccleuch (N1) interchange in Sandton, came into effect from December 2013 as the e-toll system.
+There were 4 electronic toll gantries in each direction located on this stretch and each gantry had its own prices charged to each type of vehicle (labelled on road signage as one approaches the gantry).
+However, the e-toll system was shut down on 12 April 2024, making this section of the N3 a toll-free highway from then onwards.

 Moving light apparitions

 A stretch of the N3 in the Free State is particularly known for moving light apparitions.
 A notable incident, reported as a UFO sighting, occurred on 8 May 2000 when a police inspector claimed to have observed an approaching UFO while travelling on the N3 freeway, 70 km north of Warden in the eastern Free State province.
 The orange, oval-shaped craft was fitted with two cupolas, one above and another below, and was wide enough to cover four lanes of the freeway.
 After a close approach the craft receded again.